 Atelectasis (at-uh-LEK-tuh-sis) is a condition in which one or more areas of your lungs collapse or don't inflate properly.
-If only a small area or a few small areas of lung are affected, you may have no signs or symptoms.
+If only a small area or a few small areas of the lungs are affected, you may have no signs or symptoms.

-If a large area or several large areas of lung are affected, they may not be able to deliver enough oxygen to your blood.
+If a large area or several large areas of the lungs are affected, they may not be able to deliver enough oxygen to your blood.
 This can cause symptoms and complications.

 To understand atelectasis, it helps to understand how the lungs work.
 Your lungs are organs in your chest that allow your body to take in oxygen from the air.
 They also help remove carbon dioxide (a waste gas that can be toxic) from your body.

 When you breathe, air passes through your nose and mouth into your windpipe.
 The air then travels to your lungs' air sacs.
 These sacs are called alveoli (al-VEE-uhl-eye).

 Small blood vessels called capillaries run through the walls of the air sacs.
 When air reaches the air sacs, the oxygen in the air passes through the air sac walls into the blood in the capillaries.
 At the same time, carbon dioxide moves from the capillaries into the air sacs.
 This process is called gas exchange.

 The air sacs must remain open and filled with air for this process to work right.
 Surfactant (sur-FAK-tant), a liquid that coats the inside of the lungs, helps the air sacs stay open.
 Deep breathing and coughing also help keep the air sacs open.
 (Coughing helps clear mucus and other substances from your airways.)

 In atelectasis, part of the lung collapses or doesn't inflate.
 The air sacs in that part of the lung are no longer filled with air.
 As a result, they can't take part in gas exchange.